Mdigo12/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group, changes group owner to school 100-change_owner_and_group, changes owner and group of all files and subdirectories in working directory 101-symbolic_link_permissions, Changing owner and group of symbolic link
+13-change_group, changes group owner to school 100-change_owner_and_group, changes owner and group of all files and subdirectories in working directory 101-symbolic_link_permissions, Changing owner and group of symbolic link 102-if_only, Change owner only if a file is owned by guillaume